AppertaFoundation/openeyes/sass/new/styleguide.md

 * Components should be decoupled from each other.
 * Never use inline styles, this is a slippery slope and must be avoided.
 * Never use `!important`, this is a slippery slope and must be avoided.
 * Never use ID's for styling.
+This avoids specificity issues.
 * Separate rules with new lines, eg:

         .grid {